Hushang Irani

-Hushang Irani (هوشنگ ایرانی; 1925 in Hamedan – 4 September 1973 in Paris) was an Iranian poet, translator, critics, journalist and painter.
+Hushang Irani (هوشنگ ایرانی; 1925 in Hamedan – 4 September 1973 in Paris) was an Iranian poet, translator, critic, journalist and painter.
 He is one of the pioneers of "The New Poetry" and surrealism in Iran.

 The Fighting Cock days

-Founded in 1950, Khorus Jangi (انجمن خروس جنگی, The Fighting Cock) was a small artistic group that published a journal by same title.
+Founded in 1950, Khorus Jangi (انجمن خروس جنگی, The Fighting Cock Society) was a small artistic group that published a journal by same title.
 In the beginning, Khorus Jangi was not significantly different from other literary journals of the time.
 A year later, however, Hushang Irani, the enfant terrible of modernist Persian poetry, joined the group.
 Under his influence, the journal was transformed into a radical modernist literary journal.
 It published Iranis poems, which no other literary journal of the day, and even almost no literary critics on those days, would dare to acknowledge as poetry.
 Irani has shrewdly observed and anxiously realized how the potentials that Nima had introduced into Persian poetry were being co-opted: Nima and modernist Persian poetry were in the process of becoming mainstream.
 Understanding this double edge of youthful tradition, Irani had both praised and condemned Nima.